-The five core courses are: ENGL 101, ENGL 102, MATH 118 and a second math course (level 135 or higher) and CIS 103.
+The five core courses are: ENGL 101, ENGL 102, FNMT 118 or MATH 118 and a second math course (level 135 or higher) and CIS 103.
 Students can choose either a Science/Technology concentration or a Health Careers concentration.

 View a list of courses that can be used as social science and humanities electives.